Scroll through our photo gallery to check out our recommended destinations!

 PRICE: Free entry

 WHAT: Spark your peewee’s fascination with the arts by visiting the Keppel Centre for Art Education.
-The Art Corridor in the centre is designed to stimulate your munchkin’s imagination.
-Different moveable structures and various geometric shapes in vibrant hues are aimed at engaging your mini-me.
-Make a beeline, too, for the interactive exhibition at the Project Gallery, so that your bundle can touch and feel the soft sculptures on display.
-They can also climb on giant rocks to observe a shimmering display of colours projected on the rock walls.
+The Ink Studio will fascinate them with its high-tech features, as robots come alive and whittle across surfaces.
+Make a beeline, too, for the Project Gallery, so that your mini-me can explore the larger-than-life sculptures on display.
 (Photo: National Gallery)